 Eastern Michigan University’s Center for Multicultural Affairs raised $263 at the fourth annual “Hustle Your Heart Out” dance Friday night, nearly hitting its $300 goal.
-More than 200 students filed into the Student Center ballroom for a night of dance lessons and food to raise money for the American Heart Association.
+Well over 200 students filed into the Student Center ballroom for a night of dance lessons and food, to raise money for the American Heart Association.

-"It's to bring awareness toward heart disease and to raise money towards education and funding life saving research,” said Tara Tomcsik of the AHA.
+"It's to bring awareness toward heart disease and to raise money towards education and funding life saving research” Tara Tomcsik, of the AHA, said.
 “It stays in Washtenaw County but funds a variety of programs.”

 "We have a lot of students on campus who have a passion for dancing,” Walls said.
 “Also, the American Heart Association has deep root connections within the hearts of EMU faculty, staff and students."

-The deep roots Walls referred to include the Washtenaw County Heart Walk, an annual walk that takes place on campus in May.
-It is chaired by Heather Lyke, EMU's athletic director.
+The deep roots Walls referred too include the Washtenaw County Heart Walk, an annual walk that takes place on campus in May.
+It is chaired by, Heather Lyke, EMU's athletic director.

 In Michigan, the American Heart Association has raised approximately $16.1 million since 2009.
 The majority of that money goes to schools in and around Southeast Michigan.